 Oregon – Pelican Brewing

 Perhaps their slogan of #BornAtTheBeach attracted me.
 Their beer tap handles most definitely appeal to me.
-On a day trip from Tualatin Valley, we visited Pelican Brewing for a pint and discovered a packed building.
-Seems like a super popular place for dinner, too.
-Next time!
+Pelican Brewing is a convenient day trip from Tualatin Valley for a pint of excellent Oregon craft beer a short stroll from Haystack Rock.

 Colorado – Grist Brewing